ABPMultimediaUA/c19retro_z80/obj/sys/render_system.rst

    41C0 DD 46 02      [19]   64     ld    b, e_y(ix)                  ;; B = y coordinate
-   41C3 CD FC 45      [17]   65     call  cpct_getScreenPtr_asm       ;; Calculate video memory location and return it in HL
+   41C3 CD 0B 46      [17]   65     call  cpct_getScreenPtr_asm       ;; Calculate video memory location and return it in HL
                              66
                              67     ;;  Store in _sp_ptr the video-memory location where the sprite is going to be written 41C6 DD 75 07      [19]   68     ld  e_sp_ptr_0(ix), l